MiguelCF06/MovieSearchApp/README.md

 Here is the url [MovieSearchApp](https://my-react-movie-search-app.herokuapp.com/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+And here is a link to the
 [MovieDBAPI](https://www.themoviedb.org/documentation/api)